eunomie/docker-runx/README.md

     # Define a default action to run if none is provided by the user.
     # This overrides the `default` action in the image `runx.yaml` configuration.
     default: ACTION_ID
     # Optional.
+    # Allow to define common options for all the actions of the image.
+    all-actions:
+      opts:
+        # Override the value of an option.
+        OPTION_NAME: OPTION_VALUE
+    # Optional.
     actions:
       # Specify the action to override.